 Healing Aloe is a very light green-gray with the tiniest bit of blue thrown in for good measure.

 It gives a wonderful fresh feeling to a bathroom, almost like a breath of fresh air.
-In darker spaces, or those with no natural light, it will look substantially greener - but still beautiful.
+In darker spaces, or those with no natural lighting, it will look substantially greener – but still beautiful.

 Benjamin Moore Gray Wisp

 If you’re looking for the perfect green-gray to blend with warmer wood tones, then Gray Wisp is a really great choice.